swiftlang/swift/docs/StringManifesto.md

 interface and semantics, and with the highest-performance string processing requiring knowledge of encoding and layout that the currency types can't provide, it becomes important to capture the common “string API” in a protocol.
-Since Unicode conformance is a key feature of string processing in swift, we call that protocol `Unicode`:
+Since Unicode conformance is a key feature of string processing in Swift, we call that protocol `Unicode`:

 **Note:** The following assumes several features that are planned but not yet implemented in